Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 24 Januari 2025 11.28.30 UTC
+- WIB: Jumat, 24 Januari 2025 12.25.24 UTC
-- WITA: Jumat, 24 Januari 2025 12.28.30 UTC
+- WITA: Jumat, 24 Januari 2025 13.25.24 UTC
-- WIT: Jumat, 24 Januari 2025 13.28.30 UTC
+- WIT: Jumat, 24 Januari 2025 14.25.24 UTC

 Kutipan Inspiratif:
-"Nature is full of infinite causes that have never occurred in experience."
+"If we continue to develop our technology without wisdom or prudence, our servant may prove to be our executioner."

-Kategori: nature
+Kategori: technology